 Definition 1.
-A CoreIVL statement C is correct for a well-formed initial state $\omega$ iff C executes successfully in $\omega$ , i.e., $\exists S. \langle C, \omega \rangle \rightarrow{\Delta} S. C$ is valid iff it is correct for all well-formed initial states.
+A CoreIVL statement C is correct for a well-formed initial state ω iff C executes successfully in ω , i.e., $\exists S. \langle C, \omega \rangle \rightarrow{\Delta} S. C$ is valid iff it is correct for all well-formed initial states.

-Fig. 4a shows simplified rules for the operational semantics of inhale A, exhale A, and sequential composition.
+Fig. 3a shows simplified rules for the operational semantics of inhale A, exhale A, and sequential composition.
 The (non-simplified) rules for all statements are shown in §3.
-Inhaling A in state $\omega$ leads to the set of all possible combinations $\omega \oplus \omega_A$ for $\omega_A \in A$ , capturing the demonic non-determinism of inhale: All possible states satisfying A must be considered in the rest of the program.
-Dually, the rule ExhaleOp allows any choice of state $\omega_A$ satisfying A (that is, uses angelic non-determinism), and to remove it from $\omega$ .
-In our previous example, $\omega$ can be decomposed into $\omega = \omega{-a} \oplus \omega_a$ or $\omega = \omega{-b} \oplus \omega_b$ , where $\omega_a$ and $\omega_b$ respectively contain the permission to a.v and b.v (and thus $\omega_a$ and $\omega_b$ both satisfy the exhaled assertion $\operatorname{acc}(a.v) \vee \operatorname{acc}(b.v)$ ).
-The rule $\operatorname{SeqOp}$ for sequential composition is more involved, since it needs to deal with the dual non-determinism: It requires a single function S that maps every state $\omega_1$ from $S_1$ (the set of states obtained after executing $C_1$ in $\omega$ ) to a set of states $S(\omega_1)$ that can be reached by executing $C_2$ in $\omega_1$ .
-The choice of the function S captures the angelic choices in $C_2$ .
+Inhaling A in state ω leads to the set of all possible combinations $\omega \oplus \omega_A$ for $\omega_A \in A$, capturing the demonic non-determinism of inhale: All possible states satisfying A must be considered in the rest of the program.
+Dually, the rule EXHALEOP allows any choice of state ω_A satisfying A (that is, uses angelic non-determinism), and to remove it from ω .
+In our previous example, ω can be decomposed into $\omega = \omega{-a} \oplus \omega_a$ or $\omega = \omega{-b} \oplus \omega_b$, where ω_a and ω_b respectively contain the permission to $a \cdot v$ and $b \cdot v$ (and thus ω_a and ω_b both satisfy the exhaled assertion $acc(a \cdot v) \vee acc(b \cdot v)$).
+The rule SEQOP for sequential composition is more involved, since it needs to deal with the dual non-determinism: It requires a function f that maps every state from S' (the set of states obtained after executing C_1 in ω) to a set of states it can reach by executing C_2 .
+The function f captures the angelic choices.

 Connection to back-end verifiers.
 To show that this operational semantics for CoreIVL is indeed suitable to capture different verification algorithms, we connect it to formalizations of the two main back-ends used by Viper.
-First, we formalize a version of Viper's symbolic execution back-end [Schwerhoff 2016] in Isabelle/HOL and prove it sound against the operational semantics of CoreIVL.
-Second, we connect the formalization of Viper's verification condition generation back-end by Parthasarathy et al. [2024] to CoreIVL by constructing a CoreIVL execution from a successful verification by their back-end.
+First, we formalize a version of Viper's symbolic execution back-end [49] in Isabelle/HOL and prove it sound against the operational semantics of CoreIVL.
+Second, we connect the formalization of Viper's verification condition generation back-end by Parthasarathy et al. [42] to CoreIVL by constructing a CoreIVL execution from a successful verification by their back-end.
 The soundness proofs of these back-ends are described in §4.
 There we will also see that the angelic choice described earlier in this section is crucial for enabling these proofs since the two back-ends use different heuristics, in particular around exhaling wildcard permissions.